 Oasis Academy Don Valley is committed to meeting the needs of Young Carers so that they can attend and enjoy school in the same way as other children and achieve their potential.
 Our Pastoral Manager is the designated Young Carers Academy Lead with responsibility for Young Carers and their families.

-Our Primary Pastoral Managers are Miss N Dunk and Miss S Moore and our Secondary Pastoral Managers are Miss Z Horsfall, Miss K Benefer, Miss R Oliver, Mr J Ahmed and Mr M Amir who can be contacted by calling the Academy and we will be happy to make an appointment for you.
+Our Primary Pastoral Managers are Miss N Dunk and Mrs K Burns and our Secondary Pastoral Managers are Miss Z Horsfall, Miss K Benefer, Miss R Oliver, Mr J Ahmed and Mr M Amir who can be contacted by calling the Academy and we will be happy to make an appointment for you.